 Jane Yates - Child & Adolescent Psychotherapeutic Counsellor - Arts PGDip, Adv Dip, MBACP

-Jane's philosophy of practice, uses the arts as a medium to support communication and to explore emotion and feeling.
+Jane's philosophy of practice, uses the arts and play as a medium to support communication and to explore emotion and feeling.
 Jane sees the creative process as a unique ingredient to the therapeutic process enabling access to both thinking and feeling capacities in relation to the child’s story.

 'Jane is intuitive sensitive and thoughtful, she is able to work creatively with children and work with metaphor.
 The children appreciate her way of allowing them to express themselves in various ways with her’.

 - Dr Jeanne Magagna

 Lucy Hubbard - Integrative Child & Adolescent Psychotherapist MA, BA Hons, PGDip, Adv Dip, MBACP

 Lucy is based in Bristol and is available for online therapeutic services in Jersey and school support in Bristol.
 Jane and Lucy can work together to support siblings and the family as a whole.

 As a child and adolescent therapist, I am able to offer children and young people a safe space to acknowledge, experience and process their feelings, alongside a reliable adult, in confidence.
 These feelings, may at times, seem unmanageable and overwhelming, leaving children confused or distressed, anxious or frightened.
 Feelings may present in huge angry outburst, depressive or shut down behaviours or self-harming activities.